bashirafarhin/keeper/README.md

 #### **Update the background**

 **POST /user/updateBackground**
-Requires token in the header for authorization
+- Requires token in the header for authorization
-Add the user clicked background.

 **Request:**